 A loan is a financial obligation to the lender by the borrower.
 Actually, it is an asset to the lender – and just like any other asset (e.g. a car, house, etc.) it should render a service or an income.
-The interest that the borrower pays on their loan to the lender is the kind of income banks and other financial institutions that lend out money, count on.
+The interest that the borrower pays on their loan to the lender is the kind of income banks and other financial institutions count on.
 But how can a lender be assured that the interest on a loan will be paid on time?

 This is the big question that most lenders must answer before lending you money.
 When trying to answer this question in each individual case, the lender must rely on a number of well determined characteristics about the borrower.
 Is he or she employed?
 Are his or her spending patterns sustainable over time?
 Unlike mainstream banks and credit card companies that make their decisions based on one’s FICO score, bad credit lenders that cater to those customers with less than perfect credit scores, have to use other indicators of one’s creditworthiness.
 This, in a nutshell, is the reason why annual percentage rates (APRs) on such loans are very high.